thereisnocourse/thereisnocourse/ABOUT.md

 The Goon Show.

 Why is this important?
 Apart from being very funny, it is somehow liberating.
-I have a feeling that freeing yourself from the usual logical confines of thought is, ironically, quite essential if you are a programmer.
+I have a strange feeling that freeing yourself from the usual logical confines of thought is, ironically, quite essential if you are a programmer.

 One short note on Monty Python.
 It is a big source of inspiration, and more scenes based on MP sketches would be great.
 But bear in mind that